sean-chester/sean-chester.github.io/students.md

  * [Hanxueyu (Harper) Yan](https://www.linkedin.com/in/hanxueyu-yan-43b61225a), University of Victoria, 2023-
  * [Amir Mehrafsa](https://www.linkedin.com/in/mehrafsa/), University of Victoria, 2019- (with Dr. Alex Thomo)

-(Azin Sabzian scheduled to start in January 2025)

 #### Master's (Thesis-only)

  * [Gaganjot Kaur](https://www.linkedin.com/in/gaganjt-kaur/), University of Victoria, 2024- (with Dr. Navneet Popli)